Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
-Every Command in X-Plane - whether it is from the Simulator, Plane or other Addons - has a unique Path.<br/><br/>
+Every Command in X-Plane - whether it is from the Simulator, Plane or other Addons - has a unique Path.<br/>
+In Comparison to other Simulators, X-Plane Commands can be requested to be active (e.g. a Button is clicked/pressed) and not active (e.g. a Button is released) in independent Requests - so there is no specific Need for separate Click & Release Commands as in other Sims.
+Commands can also be send as "command_once" where the "Click & Release" is done instantly in one Request.<br/><br/>

+Per Default the Plugin will trigger X-Plane Commands as "command_once" which is fine for most Buttons, Switches and Knobs.
+But in Cases of Buttons that need to be hold (kept pressed) for some Time and then released (e.g. CVR Test, TO CONF, Fire Tests) the Configuration depends on your X-Plane Version:
+- For X-Plane Versions *earlier* than 12.1.4: You can only trigger Commands as "command_once".
+If you need to configure a holdable Switch, you have to use a *vJoy* (Driver) Command (with the corresponding vJoy Button mapped in X-Plane).
+- For X-Plane Versions *at or greater* than 12.1.4: You can enable the *Hold Switch* Option and disable the *Command Once* Option of the Plugin to create an holdable Button/Switch (use the same Command Ref in both Addresses).
+On the Composite Action you need to add the Command Ref to both the UP and DOWN StreamDeck Events with the *Command Once* Option disabled.

+Note on Sequences for Hold Switches: All Commands will be set active - make sure to use the same Sequence for both Addresses!
+<br/><br/>

-You can lookup these Paths in the UI or on the Internet like on [siminnovations.com](https://www.siminnovations.com/xplane/command/) - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!<br/>
+You can lookup the Command References in the UI or on the Internet like on [siminnovations.com](https://www.siminnovations.com/xplane/command/) - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!<br/>
 Or you can use the DataRefTool Plugin to explore all Commands (including Custom) currently known to the Simulator.
 <br/><br/><br/>